chasetmartin/Live_Project_1/README.md

     }
     return render(request, 'HockeyTracker/hockeytracker_nhl.html', content)
 ```
-### The Django template code to render the results in the form of an HTML table:
+## The Django template code to render the teams results in the form of an HTML table:
 ```
 {% extends "hockeytracker_base.html" %}